gaffarelj/VKI_MarsABE/setup_selection/integrators_propagators/README.md

 This folders contains different various scripts that have been used to select a robust yet efficient combination of integrator and propagator for the simulation of a Martian orbit during one year.

 ## Benchmark
 First, [1_year_rk_4.py](1_year_rk_4.py) establishes a benchmark of the orbit during one year.
-It does so using a Cowell propagators, and a Runge Kutta 4 integrator with a fixed step of 10 seconds.
+It does so using a Cowell propagator, and a Runge Kutta 4 integrator with a fixed step of 10 seconds.
-This simulation takes around 110 seconds to run on my CPU.
+This simulation takes around 110 seconds to run on my CPU, for a simulated orbit of 1 year.
 Once this benchmark simulation is done, the resulting altitudes as a function of time are saved in [rk_4_baseline.dat](rk_4_baseline.dat).

+The same benchmark has then been run with the inclusion of densities from the Mars Climate Database.
+The propagation has then been run for 50 days, 20 days, and 1 day.
+The results have also been saved in `.dat` files.

 ## Integrator selection
 Various integration scheme and settings have been tested, as to reduce the simulation time without introducing significant deviations w.r.t. the benchmark.